agamsol/rentry/README.md

 - `call rentry.cmd --raw --url myurl --file "file.txt"`
     - Save the entry's content to a file.

+- `call rentry.cmd --if-exist --url myurl`
+    - Check if entry exists using its URL

+##### Example to specify curl installation file
+- `call rentry.cmd --raw --url myurl --curl "C:\Users\Agam\Desktop\files\curl.exe"`
+    - use specified curl version to perform the raw command

+#### 📝 Change Log
+> What has changed at version 1.0.0.1
+- Added new flag `--if-exist` - this helps to check if entry exists at all by returning an `Ok`
+- Fixed forgotten line where printed debugging issues
+- Fixed Code-Page issues
+- Fixed custom cURL spaces path

 #### Contact information and support 📚
 > Feel free to contact me in discord, <span style="color:#7289DA">Agam#0001</span>